 Marko returns to his lodging and tells his landlady, Mary (Christine Pollon), he has a present for her son - the pellet that he thinks is a lump of lead and the boy can use when he goes fishing.
 She scolds him for spoiling the boy but is pleased, Marko is in love with her and dotes on her son.
 Graham meanwhile asks Campbell to get the Ministry involved as they don't know where Marko lives.

-Dr Keel and Carol are about to finish for the evening when Steed rings, summoning Keel to assist him.
-They mean at the Thames Embankment where Steed informs Keel about Graham allowing a cleaner to leave with a highly radioactive pellet that could kill him and anyone who comes in contact with him.
-He asks Keel to visit Graham while he continues the search elsewhere and says it's a national emergency, handing him a number to call.
+Dr David Keel (Ian Hendry) and Carol Wilson (Ingrid Hafner) are about to finish for the evening when John Steed (Patrick Macnee) rings, summoning Keel to assist him.
+They mean at the Thames Embankment where Steed informs Dr Keel about Graham allowing a cleaner to leave with a highly radioactive pellet that could kill him and anyone who comes in contact with him.
+He asks David to visit Graham while he continues the search elsewhere and says it's a national emergency, handing him a number to call.